mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

+- [ ] Have a DB but works not flawlessly.
+Should not allow to generate multiple entities with same name, these are just builds of the same entity, also generate multiple migrations, ough, to make it correct we would make update migrations, mmh, any other idea?

 - [ ] Config (Tabs etc.) and translations are generated, not tested (may be not wired correctly)

 - [ ] Need to generate Tabs, Taxonomy and Relations partials, may already work partially